 Fill out the FPCA using the instructions from the FVAP website or the example attached to the postcard.
 If you have questions about the instructions or if you need to know the address of the official to whom to address the postcard (e.g. the county clerk, board of elections, registrar of voters, etc.), consult the Federal Voting Assistance Program website www.fvap.gov or e-mail the Voting Assistant at the consulate for assistance at VoteHamilton@state.gov.

 In some cases the FPCA must be notarized before an American consular officer or notary public abroad.
-The consulate can assist you with this service during the hours of 8:30 - 10:30 a.m. on Tuesdays only.
+The consulate can assist you with this service; please send an email to email@example.com to arrange an appointment.
 Please bring the FPCA along with your passport; this service is free of charge.
 Only after the FPCA is fully executed and received by the county voting election officials will you receive an official absentee ballot in the mail.

 If you mail your FPCA through the Bermuda mail system, you must place the appropriate airmail postage on it.
 Please mail the FPCA to the address shown in the state instructions.
 Alternatively, you may drop off the FPCA to the consulate and we will send it in via diplomatic pouch mail provided that your FPCA states "U.S. Postage Paid" and is addressed appropriately.
-The hours for drop offs are Monday to Friday from 9:30 a.m. - 3:30 p.m. (except for holidays) at the consulate guard building.
+The hours for drop offs are Tuesday and Friday between 10:00 a.m. - 12:00 p.m. (except for holidays) at the consulate guard building.
 Please note: sending your request via pouch mail could take up to one month to get to its destination!
 Also, check the instructions for your state as some states now allow you to fax or e-mail in your voting information.

 Will I incur tax liability by registering to vote?